elliotpark410/password-generator/README.md

 ## License

-This project is licensed under the MIT License
+This project is licensed under the UC Berkeley Extension Program

 <br>

 ## Acknowledgments

-* Hat tip to anyone whose code, libraries, packages, or UI was used  / inspired from
-* Inspiration
-* etc
+* Thank you to Jerome Chenette, Manuel Nunes, and Daniel Chicchon for their help!